kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(a\) The lubrication system for components of the rotor drive system that require continuous lubrication must be sufficiently independent of the lubrication systems of the engine(s) to ensure lubrication during autorotation.

-\(b\) Pressure lubrication systems for transmissions and gearboxes must comply with the engine oil system requirements of §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1013   Oil tanks.|§27.1013]] (except paragraph (c)), 27.1015, 27.1017, 27.1021, and 27.1337(d).
+\(b\) Pressure lubrication systems for transmissions and gearboxes must comply with the engine oil system requirements of [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1013   Oil tanks.|§§27.1013]] (except paragraph (c)), 27.1015, 27.1017, 27.1021, and 27.1337(d).

 \(c\) Each pressure lubrication system must have an oil strainer or filter through which all of the lubricant flows and must—